 Yes.
 If you already own your security equipment, you can opt for a 12-month contract that matches most leases.
 Any equipment you buy from Link Interactive can move with you to a new address without changing your contract.
-Additionally, most of the equipment can be installed on your own, making it easy for renters to set up and take with them.
+And most of the equipment can be installed on your own, making it easy for renters to set up and take with them.

 What happens if I cancel my contract early?
 If you terminate your contract before it’s complete, you’ll have to pony up 75% of the remaining balance of your contract.

 *$0 due up-front with consumer financing. **With $99 installation charge and new monitoring agreement.
 Early termination fee applies.
 See SafeStreets.com for full offer details, terms, and conditions. ˄No-contract options available with outright equipment purchase.

 † Professional monitoring provided by Brinks Home Security.